SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Your organizing team will have flawed incapable actors, who don't use excel properly, find a way to minimize their fuckups (like google forms with compulsory questions)

+  definitely talk about making sure that one set of people preps while the other debates.
+If a fellow senior adj will take 10 more minutes to show up, make sure that you get a party started with prep so that this adj will be able to ge

 Why no win loss announcing in round 2